culvertsoft/mnet/README.md

 MNet will allow you to connect your client applications to a persistent network of nodes and other clients (=service providers).
 When connected you may register services and query available services on the network, as well as sending custom messages (byte arrays) to all of or a subset currently connected clients.

+It can also be used a simple server-client skeleton for you to manage, for example for game servers and similar applications.

 MNet can be seen as a follow-up and sister product of [mgen](https://github.com/culvertsoft/mgen), and will follow MGen's dual licensing model of GPLv2 + a future license that is more commercially compatible.

 MNet will have NO requirements for you to use MGen as the data format, as they are two completely separate projects.